sillsdev/TheCombine/docs/release_process/README.md

 The release process has the following assumptions:

-- release versions have the form major.minor.patch version numbers where `major`, `minor`, and `patch` are all integer values.
+- release versions follow [semantic versioning](https://semver.org/); that is, they have the form major.minor.patch version numbers where `major`, `minor`, and `patch` are all integer values.
+See the page on semantic versioning for instructions on when the major, minor, and patch version number should be incremented when a new version is released.
 - the user has setup his/her Python environment according to the directions in the project [README](https://github.com/sillsdev/TheCombine/blob/master/README.md#python) file.
 - the user has write permissions for _The Combine_ project on _GitHub_.